 If you use a letting agent, then you’re probably charged a ridiculous fee every time your tenant renews.
 This can range from 6% – 12% of the annual rental income.
 Winkworth currently advertises a 9.6% fee for the 1st renewal and 8.4% for the 2nd (what a generous reduction!).
 From my experience, this has meant paying over one month’s rent every time a tenant has renewed.
 This translates into serious erosion of your profits.
 Needless to say, these letting agent fees for landlords are extremely unpopular.

 What are letting agent renewal fees?

 Since the 1st of June 2019, nearly all tenant fees were banned but this hasn’t stopped letting agents ripping off landlords.
-Landlord renewal fees are an admin fee letting agents charge for the renewal of a tenancy with your current tenant.
-Landlords are paying a letting agent to email a tenancy agreement with new dates for tenants to sign (close to no effort).
+Landlord renewal fees are an admin fee letting agents charge for the renewal of a tenancy.
+Landlords are paying a large sum for a letting agent to email a tenancy agreement with new dates to be signed (close to no effort).

 How landlords can stop paying renewal fees

 Three more ways to stop paying

 There are two other ways you can stop paying letting agent renewal fees as a landlord:

 - Choose a letting agent that doesn’t charge a tenancy renewal fee.
 Although the majority do charge a fee, not all letting agents do, but I’ve found these agents generally charge a larger “set up fee” so often you pay more in the first year.

 - Don’t use a letting agent!
 And use an online letting agent such as OpentRent (this is what I do).

 Letting agent renewal fees are a rip-off fee for landlords.
 Letting agents can no longer rip-off tenants so they concentrate their efforts on landlords.
 The high-street letting agents’ days are numbered after too many years of terrible service and shady practices.
 Do what you can and accelerate their demise by not paying these ridiculous fees.